HubSpot/drop/docs/intro.md

 #### `constrainToWindow`

-If set to `true`, uses [Tether's](http://github.hubspot.com/tether) `constraints` list to keep the drop within the visible window, or viewport.
+If set to `true`, uses [Tether's](http://github.hubspot.com/tether) `constraints` list to flip the drop when it would otherwise be outside the viewport.
 This will cause drops with bottom attachments to switch to top when colliding with the bottom of the page and vice-versa.
-Dropdowns will also pin to the edge of the window if the user scrolls away from the target after opening a drop.
+Dropdowns will not pin to the edge of the window if the user scrolls away from the target after opening a drop, but you can add that behavior by adding constraints through the `tetherOptions` option.

 ```coffeescript
 true